deepakchandra30/deepakchandra30/README.md

 # 👋 Hi there, I'm Deepak Chandra Nallamothu

-🎓 BSc (Hons) Data Science student
+🎓 BSc (Hons) Data Science student at National College of Ireland 📍 Dublin, Ireland
-📍 Hyderabad, Telangana 🇮🇳
 🔭 Aspiring AI Research Scientist | Passionate about building the future of intelligence

 ---